mz8457/mz8457.github.io/capstone.md

 * <a href= "pdf/TWDD FAQ.pdf">TWDD FAQ</a>

 ### 3. Develop a public website to upload a file
+* Sale files: uploading the file directly;
+* No-sale files: uploading the file that the transaction code is 7 or checking the no-sale box directly;
 <img src="images/3.jpg?raw=true"/>

 ### 4. Validate the file uploaded to public server through PHP